jhochwald/PowerShell-collection/UniFiTooling/docs/README.md

 I use this module for many automated updates for my UniFi Security Gateway Firewall Rules.

+### Feedback

+Any Feedback is appriciated!
+Please open a [GitHub issue](https://github.com/jhochwald/PowerShell-collection/issues/new/choose) as *Bug report* if you find something not working.

+### Contribute

+Anything missing?
+Please open a [GitHub issue](https://github.com/jhochwald/PowerShell-collection/issues/new/choose) as *Feature request*.
+Suggest an idea for this Module will help to improve this module.

-### SHORT DESCRIPTION
+### Description

-Ubiquiti UniFi Security Gateway automation via the API of the Ubiquiti UniFi Controller
+PowerShell Module for Ubiquiti UniFi Security Gateway automation via the API of the Ubiquiti UniFi Controller

-### LONG DESCRIPTION

-Ubiquiti UniFi Security Gateway automation via the API of the Ubiquiti UniFi Controller.

-### NOTE
+### Note

-Early beta version
+Early beta version, use at your own risk!

 ### Config